 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has insufficient funds as at May 31, 2017 to settle its current accounts payable of \$56,855, and insufficient funds to cover its long-term commitments on mineral claims as outlined in Note 5.
+The Company has insufficient funds as at August 31, 2017 to settle its current accounts payable of \$506,821, and insufficient funds to cover its long-term commitments on mineral claims as outlined in Note 5.

-In the opinion of management, working capital of \$13,183 at May 31, 2017 is insufficient to support the Company's normal operating requirements through its current reporting period.
+In the opinion of management, working capital deficit of \$34,236 at August 31, 2017 is insufficient to support the Company's normal operating requirements through its current reporting period.
 The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.

-The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, , will be required in order to maintain its current operations.
+The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, will be required in order to maintain its current operations.

-11. CAPITAL MANAGEMENT
+12. CAPITAL MANAGEMENT

 The Company defines capital that it manages as its shareholders' equity.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the development of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
-As at May 31, 2017, total managed capital was \$2,518,546 (2016 - \$2,459,409)
+As at August 31, 2017, total managed capital was 6,805,076 (2016 - 2,476,366)